Multilevel Stochastic Gradient Descent for Optimal Control Under Uncertainty: Multilevel Stochastic Gradient Descent

 \paragraph{Discussion and remaining challenges} Though the MLSGD method shows promising results in the numerical experiments, several questions remain as well as new challenges arise: (i) We note that picking the optimal multilevel batch size still depends upon the available computational resources.
-Smaller batches are still to be favored for small compute time budgets.
+Smaller batches are still to be favored for small computational time budgets.
 In~\Cref{sec:adaptivity-and-budgeting}, we develop a hardware-aware method that automatically finds the optimal batch size for a given computational budget in CPU-time and memory. (ii) To incorporate the computational budgets, an adaptive strategy for the step size $t_k$, the multilevel batch $\tset{M_\ell}_{\ell=0}^L$, the total number of iterations $K$ and the largest level $L$ has to be developed.
 Before we propose ways to approach (i) and (ii) algorithmically in~\Cref{sec:adaptivity-and-budgeting}, we examine the method's convergence and complexity behavior analytically in~\Cref{subsec:mlsgd-analysis}. (iii) Lastly, leveraging parallel computing resources within a multilevel setting is a non-trivial task.
 The reason is that the MC estimates on the lower levels are much more efficient with a sample parallelization, whereas the MC estimates on the higher levels often require a parallelization over the spatial domain $\cD$.
 Yet, all estimates must be synchronized to compute the adjoint estimate in~\eqref{eq:mlmc-estimator}.
-To leverage the full potential of MLMC estimation without sacrificing parallel efficiency, careful algorithmic design is required which is solved with a multiindex approach for full field estimates as introduced in~\cite{baumgarten2025budgeted}.
+To leverage the full potential of MLMC estimation without sacrificing parallel efficiency, careful algorithmic design is required.
+We use the proposed multiindex data structure of~\cite{baumgarten2025budgeted}, in which the discretization level~$\ell$ is paired with a communication index~$s$.
+The index~$s$ is chosen to minimize inter-processor communication, enabling optimal parallelization when computing full field estimates.